HabitatFramework/UserGuide/interface/interface.rst

 To perform a bulk update:

-* Filter the database records using 'Select by attributes' or select polygons in the GIS layer and click **Get Map Selection**.
+* Filter the database records using 'Select by attributes' or select polygons in the GIS layer and click :guilabel:`Get Map Selection`.
 For details on filtering records see :ref:`query_builder_window`.

-* Click **Edit... --> Bulk Update** to enter bulk update mode.
+* Click *:guilabel:`Edit... --> Bulk Update` to enter bulk update mode.
 An empty form is displayed as shown in the figure :ref:`figUIBU`.

 * The 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments affected by the update and allows users to select whether to create a History record for this process.

-* Enter the updated details in the IHS, Details, and Sources tabs, then click **Apply**.
+* Enter the updated details in the IHS, Details, and Sources tabs, then click :guilabel:`Apply`.
 These fields will be updated for all the selected INCIDs.

 .. caution::
 	If 'Delete Empty Bulk Update Rows' is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
 See :ref:`database_options` for more details.